nickcox/cd-extras/readme.md

 ## Alternative providers

-_cd-extras_ is primarily intended to work against the filesystem provider but things should work with other providers too.
+_cd-extras_ is primarily intended to work against the filesystem provider but it should work fine with other providers too.

 ```sh
 [~]> cd hklm:\